Terms of Reference

 • lead on behalf of the Board:

-• liaison with the Office for Disability Issues’ Secretariat
+• liaison with the NZSL Office

 • external relationships, as agreed by the Board